tanvin33/cos516_steensgaard/README.md

 This should open visualization of the storage shape graph, as well as save it to the png   `test.sil_graph.png`.
 The code will also output a final typing to the terminal.

-The reference language for writing a sil program can be foundin `sil_ref.txt`.
+The reference grammar for writing a sil program can be foundin `sil_ref.txt`.
 It is parsed using `sil_parser.py`.

 ### Testing
 There are a bunch of example test programs in the `tests/` directory, as well as their corresponding graphs.
 There are also some programs we wrote to test the correctness of the parser, found in `parser_tests/`.
 To test the parser you can run `python sil_parser.py -fn <filename>`.